BuffaloBorn/timetracker/COMMANDS.md

 Rails provides a flash buffer to allow messages to be available across view templates.
 The flush can be named anything in must case it is called _:notice_

 The flash buffer is only available in one previous actions.
 If the page is refreshed the buffer will be clear out and the message will disapper.

+## 07_07-The Create Action For Works

+refer to committed code for this section